bio-tools/biotoolsRegistry/CONTRIBUTING.md

 # Code repo / branch structure
 The repo structure is heavily inspired by [branching standards & conventions](https://gist.github.com/digitaljhelms/4287848) and [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
-There are two main (permanent) branches ("develop" and "master"), with other supporting (temporary) branches ("features/<id>", "bugfixes/<id>" and "hotfixes/<id>") each with a specific purpose.
+There are two main (permanent) branches ("develop" and "main"), with other supporting (temporary) branches ("feature/<id>", "bugfix/<id>" and "hotfix/<id>") each with a specific purpose.
 Strict rules mandate which branches may be originating branches and which branches must be merge targets.

 Instance     | Branch         | Comment